 Chefchaouen, the muse of painters and photographers, the Moroccan sapphire.

 Chefchaouen is in fact famous for its hand woven wool items, dyed in bright colours that you won't see anywhere else in Morocco.
-The deep blue blankets are very famous and you will see them in many hotels and restaurants they use them for decoration.
+The blue blankets are very famous and you will see them in many hotels and restaurants they use them for decoration.

 I - About Chefchaouen